Book your sessions now!

-Grammar - Hands On Linking Blocks
+Hands On Linking Blocks - Grammar

 Verbal Behavior - Autism Therapy

-Pivotal Response Treatment - Autism Therapy
+Pivotal Response Treatment - Autism

-Hanen Therapy - Play Based Language Therapy
+Hanen Therapy - Play Based Therapy

-LAMP Words For Life - Augmentative Alternative Communication
+LAMP Words For Life - AAC

 I'm not just a Speech Language Pathologist but I'm a mama bear of 4 dyslexic children who I homeschool.
 My learning never ends.
 When I'm not working, I'm continuing to take classes to be the best therapist I can be.
 I'm also involved in the Lab School Mentorship Program through Making Math Real Institute.
 I will never just be the "professional."
 I will always be the mom standing by your side advocating with you to get all the services your child needs and deserves.
 Every child deserves a voice!
 Every child deserves to be literate and reach their educational goals without the help of spell check or a calculator.
 Assistive technology is GREAT and it does not replace authentically learning how to read, spell, write and succeed in math!
 Our kids futures depend on it!

 I've taken the following classes: Overview, 9 lines, 4 Operations, Games, Long Division Intensive, Decimal Long Division Intensive, Comparing Fractions Intensive, Fractions on a Number Line, Mental Math, Base 10 Puzzles, Fractions, Decimals & Advanced Place Value, Geometry 1 & 2, Pre-Algebra, Algebra 1 & 2.
 I've taken most of these classes 2 to 3 times each!